HTC One (E8)

 The HTC One (E8) is a high-end Android smartphone released by HTC in 2014.
 It has been described as a cheaper version of the HTC One (M8), and the two devices share many similar features.

-It is notable for being able to run Android versions 4 KitKat to 14, which is a version release span of almost 11 years.

 Features

 The design of the HTC One (E8) has been described as an HTC One (M8) with a plastic shell and lighter weight.
 The phone is available in colors Polar White, Electric Crimson, Maldives Blue, and Misty Gray.
 The dimensions of the phone are 146.6 by 70.6 by 9.4 mm and the phone weighs 145 g.
 The display is a 5-inch Super LCD3 multitouch capacitive touchscreen with 1080p resolution and Corning Gorilla Glass 3 protection.
 The phone features a quad-core 2.5 GHz Qualcomm Snapdragon 801 processor with Adreno 330 graphics.
 It was originally preinstalled with Android 4.4.2 KitKat and could be upgraded up to Android 6.0.1 Marshmallow.
 Android 12 is unofficially available via LineageOS.
 The phone includes 2 GB of RAM and 16 GB of storage, which can be expanded with a microSD card slot supporting cards with a capacity of up to 128 GB.
 The rear camera is a 13 MP unit with autofocus and LED flash, and supports 1080p video recording at 30 fps.
 The front camera is a 5 MP unit.
 The phone supports dual-band Wi-Fi 802.11 a/b/g/n with Wi-Fi Direct, DLNA and hotspot functions, Bluetooth 4.0, GPS with A-GPS and GLONASS, and NFC.
 The battery is a non-removable 2600 mAh lithium polymer unit, supporting up to 504 hours of 3G standby time and up to 26 hours and 40 minutes of 3G talk time.